10 Top Stops Along the National Pioneer Mormon Heritage Area

-Roam around the valley and its classic towns to discover a rich Mormon history.
-Manti, settled in 1849, boasts an impressive LDS Temple built in 1888.
+Roam around the valley and its classic towns to discover a rich Latter-day Saint history.
+Manti, settled in 1849, boasts an impressive Latter-day Saint temple built in 1888.
 Fairview offers the fascinating Fairview Museum of History and Art with a mammoth skeleton, 183 sculptures by renowned artist Avard T. Fairbanks and local artifacts.
 Ephraim, the valley’s largest town, hosts an annual Scandinavian Festival, while Spring City to the north is one of only two towns in the country that’s entirely listed on the National Register of Historic Places.
 (Read: Gleaning a Small Town’s Harvest)

 Mount Pleasant at the valley’s north end was settled in 1852 and then abandoned the following year after Indian raids.
-The community was resettled in 1859 and, after over 100 battles, skirmishes and ambushes in the Black Hawk War, a treaty between Mormons and Native Americans was signed in 1872 at Mount Pleasant’s Old Pioneer Museum building.
+The community was resettled in 1859 and, after over 100 battles, skirmishes and ambushes in the Black Hawk War, a treaty between the Latter-day Saints and Native Americans was signed in 1872 at Mount Pleasant’s Old Pioneer Museum building.

-After sampling town life, head for the hills to rock climb at Maple Canyon, steer up spectacular Skyline Drive (if properly equipped), or paddle a canoe at Palisade State Park.
+After sampling town life, head for the hills to rock climb at Maple Canyon, off-road the spectacular Skyline Drive, or paddle a canoe at Palisade State Park.

 9. Fishlake Scenic Byway